top of page

 Species and/or region work – Humboldt and Magellanic penguins n Chile

-Dr. Susie Ellis
+Susie Ellis

 Affiliation – Global Penguin Society, IUCN Penguin Specialist Group Steering Committee